 One downside of living in Carson, however, is that residents on average have to contend with a long commute, spending on average 33.42 minutes every day commuting to work.

-The rate of college-level education in Carson is quite a bit lower than the national average among all cities of 21.84%: just 11.89% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Carson with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.89% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Carson in 2022 was $22,446, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $89,784 for a family of four.
 However, Carson contains both very wealthy and poor people as well.